EbusAsianya/hngUserApp/README.md

 # hngUserApp
-A simple app that collects user and displays it on the screen.
+A simple app that collects user inputs and displays it on the screen.